mantle-warrior/Profile_JieCHEN/content/post/ThermalRegime /index.md

 Related publications:

+Chen Jie, Jean-Arthur Olive, Cannat Mathilde (2023).
+[Beyond spreading rate: Controls on the thermal regime of mid-ocean ridges](https://www.researchgate.net/publication/375089803_Beyond_spreading_rate_Controls_on_the_thermal_regime_of_mid-ocean_ridges).
+Proceedings of the National Academy of Sciences.

 Chen Jie, Jean-Arthur Olive, Cannat Mathilde (2022).
-[Thermal Regime of Slow and Ultraslow Spreading Ridges Controlled by Melt Supply and Modes of Emplacement](http://localhost:1313/publication/chen_et_al_2022_jgr/).
+[Thermal Regime of Slow and Ultraslow Spreading Ridges Controlled by Melt Supply and Modes of Emplacement](https://www.researchgate.net/publication/359665692_Thermal_Regime_of_Slow_and_Ultraslow_Spreading_Ridges_Controlled_by_Melt_Supply_and_Modes_of_Emplacement).
 Journal of Geophysical Research:Solid Earth.